 If you have blood pressure issues or take blood pressure medication, check with your doctor regarding your intake of pomegranate seeds.
-Since pomegranate can affect blood pressure (by lowering it), check with your doctor before consuming pomegranate products before or after your surgery.
+Since this fruit can also affect blood pressure, be sure to consult with your physician before consuming pomegranate products before or after any surgical procedures.

-Pomegranate juice may cause dangerous side effects when it interacts with certain prescription medications, such as the blood thinner warfarin (Coumadin, Jantoven) and angiotensin-converting enzyme inhibitors, including captopril (Capoten), enalapril (Vasotec) and lisinopril (Prinivil, Zestril).
-Consult your doctor before consuming pomegranate products if you take any of these medications.
+Pomegranate juice may cause dangerous side effects when it interacts with certain prescription medications, such as the blood thinner warfarin and angiotensin-converting enzyme inhibitors, including captopril, enalapril and lisinopril.
+Consult with a trusted health care practitioner before consuming products that use the fruit if you take any of these medications.